New York Mets minor league players: Jack Wenninger

+Carson Wiggins

+Carson Lake Spier Wiggins (born June 1, 2005) is an American professional baseball pitcher in the New York Mets organization.
+He played college baseball for the Arkansas Razorbacks.

+Wiggins attended Roland High School in Roland, Oklahoma and played college baseball at the University of Arkansas.
+Aa a freshman at Arkansas in 2025, he appeared in 14 games as a relief pitcher before suffering a season-ending elbow injury which required Tommy John Surgery.
+He finished the year with a 3.21 earned run average (ERA) and 20 strikeouts over 14 innings.
+He did not pitch for Arkansas in 2026 while rehabbing from the injury.

+Wiggins was selected by the New York Mets 27th overall in the 2026 Major League Baseball draft.
+On July 15, Wiggins signed with the Mets for a full-slot $3.46 million signing bonus deal.

+His brother, Jaxon Wiggins, pitches in the Chicago Cubs organization.

 Calvin Ziegler

 Calvin William Ziegler (born October 3, 2002) is a Canadian professional baseball pitcher in the New York Mets organization.

 Ziegler was born in Canada and attended TNXL Academy in Ocoee, Florida, his senior year due to Canadian travel restrictions because of the COVID-19 pandemic.
 He was drafted by the New York Mets in the second round of the 2021 Major League Baseball draft.

 Ziegler made his professional debut in 2022 with the St. Lucie Mets.
 In 16 starts, he went 0–6 with a 4.44 ERA and 70 strikeouts across 46 2/3 innings pitched.

 In March 2023, Ziegler underwent surgery to remove bone spurs from his right elbow.
 While recovering from the procedure, he suffered a torn right quadriceps tendon and was ruled out for the season.
 However, on September 8, Ziegler was activated to make his season debut.

 Ziegler began the 2024 season with High-A Brooklyn.
 On April 18, 2024, it was revealed that Ziegler would undergo Tommy John surgery, ending his season.